Programs for the Effective Treatment of Eating Disorders

-Eating disorders are a serious mental illnesses plaguing the younger generations of today’s world.
-The struggle to be the fittest, the skinniest, and most physically desirable is a huge competition between men and women alike.
+Eating disorders are serious mental illnesses plaguing the younger generations of today’s world.
+The struggle to be the fittest, the skinniest, and most physically desirable has become a huge competition between men and women alike.

 Social Pressure and Development of Eating Disorders

 For example, the times have changed to a point in which a person isn’t simply “ugly” anymore, they just don’t have the money to pay cosmetic surgeons to be what society considers to be gorgeous.